azohra/ptolemy/README.md

 User has the choice of calling `Ptolemy.kv_read` everytime when they use a secret, however, we recommend our user to use a cache server (i.e. genserver, Cachex etc.) to store the secrets in cache and load the secrets into application environment variables from cache at the start-up stage.
 A cache server would not only significantly improve the secret reading performance, but also keep track of which secret is expiring and need to be refetched from Vault.

-Here is an example of initial application variable loading, we are using Cachex here as example, but you may use anything you want for the cache
+Here is an example of initial application variable loading, we are using Cachex here as example, but you may use any service you want for the cache.
+Note, when cache miss occurs, you would need a fallback function to attempt to fetch secret from Vault again.

 ```elixir
   @server Cachex